statycc/loop-fission/README.md

 ## About benchmark transformations

-In this repository, transformations of benchmarks have already been applied in the appropriate directories (`fission` and `alt`), and our results focus on measuring differences between obtained transformations.
+In this repository, transformations of benchmarks have already been applied in the appropriate directories (`fission` and `alt`) and our results measure differences between these transformations and `original`.
 This section will discuss briefly how these transformed versions are generated in the first place.

 **Fission** benchmarks have been transformed manually following our loop fission algorithm.
 These transformations are not reproducible mechanically.
 The programs have been parallelized by hand.
-We prefer the manual approach here since automatic parallelization of `while` loops is not supported natively by any tool we are aware of, and as we can see from the results of the automated tool.
-Programs with `for` loops could be parallelized automatically.
+We prefer the manual approach here since automatic parallelization of `while` loops is not supported natively by any tool we are aware of.
+Programs with `for` loops could be parallelized automatically, and as shown in the next case.

 **Alt** benchmarks are the results of applying automatic transformation using [ROSE compiler](http://rosecompiler.org/).
 They are also automatically parallelized using the same tool.
-One program, `remap`, fails during transformation, and we measure no difference between the original.
+Benchmark `remap` fails during transformation, and we measure no difference between the original.
 Because the tool transforms all code, including the timing code of the benchmark template, as last step we restore the original benchmark template.
-This can be done mechanically, for the most part.
-The detailed steps for re-generating the `alt` benchmarks can be found [here](/utilities/rose-check/readme.md).
+Detailed steps for re-generating the `alt` benchmarks are [here](/utilities/rose-check/readme.md).